trywilco/wilco-docs/docs/upload-and-test/index.md

 ## Testing Quests
 Quest Builder enables you to run your quest in a Snack Testing environment that simulates the quest exactly as users would see it in Production.

+{: .note }
+> Ensure your Anythink environment is set up by completing the Tutorial and Setup quests before you test your quest.
+>
-Before testing your quest, you will need to complete the Tutorial and Setup quests to set up your Anythink environment (If you haven't done so already).
-Afterwards, you should familiarize yourself with the Anythink repo.
-Once you accept the invitation from Navi to join the Anythink repo, you'll be able to access it directly from the left-hand side panel in Snack.
+> You should also familiarize yourself with the Anythink repo.
+Once you accept Navi's invitation to join the Anythink repo, you'll be able to access it directly from the left-hand panel in Snack.

 It is important to go through each step of your quest thoroughly to make sure that everything works as expected.